amcginlay/eks-demos/doc/02-iam-role/README.md

-# Create an IAM Role to permit creation of your EKS cluster
+# Configure required IAM permissions

 NOTE: these instructions currently assume that you are logged on to the AWS console as a sufficiently privileged IAM User, *not* an assumed IAM Role.
 This limitation will be addressed at a later date.